oliverwiegers/tmuxist/README.md

 ### Custom Features

 - [Urlview](https://github.com/sigpipe/urlview) to open URLs in Browser
+  - urlview needs to be installed for this to work
 - Pane sync indicator
   - ![img](./shots/sync_indicator.png "Sync indicator")
 - Hostname / Username indicator